 Before you arrive to camp information will be available below three weeks prior to the start of camp.
 This information will include medication requirements (complete only if taking meds at this event), parking details, check-in and out times with locations, confirmed daily schedule, mailing address for camper mail, what to bring and other important information you will need to know before attending camp.
 If any medical information changes, it is your responsibility to notify Continuing Education Services at email@example.com.

-Included in the Fee: The resident camp fee covers lodging, meals, instruction, and insurance.
-The commuter fee includes noon and evening meals, instruction, and insurance.
+Included in the Fee: The resident camp fee covers lodging, meals, instruction, camp t-shirt, and insurance.
+The commuter fee includes noon and evening meals, instruction, camp t-shirt, and insurance.

 Selecting a payment plan will require only a $100 non-refundable deposit.
 Deposits are deducted from the total event fee.
 For more details on when final payments are due click here.

 Resident campers are campers who will be staying overnight in one of the residence halls located on the UW-Whitewater campus.
 The residence hall has a secured entrance and the campers are monitored by the residence hall directors, assistants, and by our own camp counseling staff.
-Roommate requests made by online registration closing date will be honored when possible; otherwise campers are paired by age and gender.
+Roommate requests are to be made at the time of registration and cannot be guaranteed.
+Requests must be made by both participants to be honored.
+Room assignment requests will not be shared until time of check-in.
+Continuing Education Services works to match roommates based on age and school/community.
+Every effort is made to ensure that campers are not housed alone.
+However, "no-shows" and uneven numbers do occur from time to time.
+Requests for single rooms will not be honored.
 Please note that our residence halls are not air conditioned.
 We strongly advise campers to bring a fan if possible.
 The bathrooms and showers offer clean, individual stalls for privacy.
 Resident campers will have three well-balanced meals each full day.
 Meals are included in the registration fee.

 Commuter campers are campers who will drive back and forth to camp and will not stay overnight.
 They can arrive at the designated check-in time and location indicated in the Camp Information Packet.
 Commuters will not receive a room key for the residence hall but are welcome to socialize in the residence hall with friends during breaks.
 Only lunch and dinner will be served to commuter campers.
 Report to camp before the first session of the day after breakfast.
 The authorized driver can pick up the commuter camper at the conclusion of camp each day after checking out with staff.